Root crops, tuber crops, and corm crops are special terms used to refer to specific types of farm crops collectively called root and tuber crops.

-The starchy root and tuber crops, also called roots and tubers and tuberous crops, are plants that are grown for their modified, thickened root or stem which generally develop underground.
-These organs are rich in carbohydrate and are commonly used as staple, livestock feed, or as raw materials for the production of industrial products such as starch and alcohol, or processed into various food products.
+The starchy root and tuber crops also called roots and tubers and tuberous crops, are plants that are grown for their modified, thickened root or stem which generally develop underground.
+These organs are rich in carbohydrates and are commonly used as staple, livestock feed, or as raw materials for the production of industrial products such as starch and alcohol, or processed into various food products.

-In tropical countries, cassava, sweet potato, taro or gabi, yams and arrowroot are staple food crops.
-Potato is common in the temperate and subtropical countries (Oregon State University. n.d.).
+In tropical countries, cassava, sweet potato, taro or gabi, yams, and arrowroot are stapled food crops.
+Potato is common in temperate and subtropical countries (Oregon State University. n.d.).

 In the Pacific Islands, there is an ongoing effort to conserve the giant swamp taro, a traditional staple crop.
 It has been noted that life expectancy in some islands has decreased due to diet-related illnesses attributed to the movement away from traditional staples.
 The incidence of diabetes has reached up to 44 percent in Tokelau atolls, while it is only about 8 percent in the United States.
 (Burness Communications, 2010).

 The root crops are plants with modified roots that are edible while both the tuber crops and corm crops have modified stems.
 The modified roots consist of the tuberous and fleshy roots while the tuber and corm, as well as the rhizome and bulb, are modified stems.
 The description of these underground organs will further shed light on how root crops differ from tuber crops and corm crops.